Who has won the most ranking events in professional snooker?

 Silvino Francisco (South Africa) was the first player from Africa to win a ranking event with his success at the 1985 British Open.

 Thailand's James Wattana won the 1992 Strachan Open to become Asia's maiden ranking event champion; Australia's Neil Robertson triumphed at the 2006 Grand Prix and was the first ranking winner from Oceania.
+Robertson is the most decorated ranking event winner from outside of the UK, ever.

 The first player from mainland Europe to triumph at a ranking event was Belgium’s Luca Brecel at the 2017 China Championship.